 Since 2003 Kaite has been developing what she coins ‘alternative dramaturgies informed by a Deaf and disability perspective’, working within subversive and innovative disability arts and Deaf culture.
 Join her as she shares her work over twenty five years, showing video examples of her use of the ‘aesthetics of access’ from In Water I’m Weightless (National Theatre Wales / Southbank Centre / Unlimited Festival), spoken / visual languages in Woman of Flowers and other work from her selected Atypical Plays for Atypical Actors (Oberon).

-There will be an opportunity for questions and discussion about the differences between Disability arts and culture, arts and disability, and inclusive arts.
+There were questions and discussion about the differences between Disability arts and culture, arts and disability, and inclusive arts after the talk.

 Date: Friday 17 November 2017